 Bethel is a somewhat ethnically-diverse town.
 The people who call Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel residents report their race to be White, followed by Asian.
 Important ancestries of people in Bethel include Italian, Irish, German, English, and Polish.

 The most common language spoken in Bethel is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.